Permafrost/Tundra/SERVICES.md

 Starts the Integration Server task scheduler on the server on which this service is invoked.
 If already started, this service has no effect.

 ---

+### tundra.scheduler:status

+Returns the current status of the Integration Server task scheduler on the server on which this service is invoked.

+#### Outputs:

+* $scheduler.self.status is the current status of the scheduler as an enumeration with the following possible states: `STARTED`, `PAUSED`, `STOPPED`.

+---